trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

-This is called in the package's top-level `<packageDir>/CMakeLists.txt`_ file and each file or directory name ``<filei>`` is actually interpreted by CMake/CPack as a regex that is prefixed by the project's and packages source directory names so as to not exclude files and directories of the same name and path from other packages.
+This is called in the package's top-level `<packageDir>/CMakeLists.txt`_ file and each file or directory name ``<filei>`` is actually interpreted by CMake/CPack as a regex that is prefixed by the project's and package's source directory names so as to not exclude files and directories of the same name and path from other packages.
 If ``<filei>`` is an absolute path it it not prefixed but is appended to ``CPACK_SOURCE_IGNORE_FILES`` unmodified.

+In general, do **NOT** put in excludes for files and directories that are not under this package's source tree.
+If the given package is not enabled, then this command will never be called!

+Also, be careful to note that the ``<filei>`` arguments are actually regexes and one must be very careful not understand how CPack will use these regexes to match files that get excluded from the tarball.
+For more details, see `Creating Source Distributions`_.

 TRIBITS_INCLUDE_DIRECTORIES()
 +++++++++++++++++++++++++++++